-- Does the overall appearance of residents look well cared for, paying extra attention to those details that matter to you such as shaving, nail care, hair care?
+- Does the overall appearance of residents look well kept, paying extra attention to those details that matter to you such as shaving, nail care, hair care?

-- Is residents’ clothing properly cared for (free of stains and wrinkles)?
+- Are residents’ clothing properly cared for (free of stains and wrinkles)?

 Resident & Staff Interaction

 - How are co-workers addressing residents?
 Are they using the individual’s preferred name?